 Uggen and Trinity Works are convinced that his outreach workers will be able to heal people.
 In April, Trinity Works trained its more than 100 outreach workers at a “Messenger Boot Camp” on how to raise the dead.
 The group brought in David Hogan, a missionary to Mexico, who claims to have raised more than 250 people from the dead with little more than prayer.

 To date, there have been no confirmed “healings” of HIV through prayer anywhere in the world.
 The standard treatment for HIV infection, anti-retroviral medications, have made the disease a manageable one for those with access to health care.

 Already during Pride weekend, Trinity Works outreach workers have been spotted in Minneapolis.
-This man, photographed by Peter Gokey just outside the Saloon, appears to confirm Trinity Works’ member belief in prayer as a cure for HIV.
+This man, photographed by Peter Gokey just outside the Saloon, appears to confirm Trinity Works’ belief in prayer as a cure for HIV.